zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

     image_path: /assets/devenv-debmm.png
 ---

 At the beginning were the logs.
 Then, people started collecting, filtering, correlating, and aggregating them.
 They implemented data engineering pipelines for log data.
 Now, it is the software engineering's turn to take the best practices.
-In combination with these, the discipline of detection engineering has slowly arisen for the last decade.
+In combination with these, the discipline of detection engineering has slowly arisen over the last decade.
 It is a relatively recent term that has found its way into taxonomy, but it caught on very fast.
 However, it is a matter of scale and [maturity](https://www.elastic.co/security-labs/elastic-releases-debmm).

 If you are running Wazuh in your environment in your organization, either to protect your entity or others' as a service provider, one of the primary operational challenges you would face is the "customization tax"[^1].
 You need to keep your detection rules up to date, working, and not conflicting with each other.
 You need to write your suppressions properly as well.